After studying this chapter, you should be able to:

 Anatomical features of the male reproductive system.
 Left: Male reproductive system.
 Right: Duct system of the testis.

 Seminiferous epithelium.
-Note that maturing germ cells remain connected by cytoplasmic bridges through the early spermatid stage and that these cells are closely invested by Sertoli cell cytoplasm as they move from the basal lamina to the lumen. ...
+Note that maturing germ cells remain connected by cytoplasmic bridges through the early spermatid stage and that these cells are closely invested by Sertoli cell cytoplasm as they move from the basal lamina to the lumen.
+(Reproduced with permission ...